lodum/CancerExplorer/ontology/README.md

 ## Introduction
 The background information about these relationships is derived from monographies of The International Agency for Research on Cancer (IARC http://www.iarc.fr/).
 Hereby, the information exists as plain text and has to be worked out by analysing and structuring the textual information in order to transform it into the domain ontology structure.
-The ontology creation was conducted by using the open-source ontology editor Protégé.
+The ontology creation was conducted by using the free, open-source ontology editor Protégé (http://protege.stanford.edu/).

 ## Use case